AyeshaSatpathy/ut-registration-minus/README.md

 5. **Push** your branch: `git push origin feature/your-feature`.
 6. **Open a Pull Request**.

-For significant changes, it’s recommended to open an issue first to discuss the proposed updates.
+For significant changes, it's recommended to open an issue first to discuss the proposed updates.

 ## Development